nww/nightnight/README.md

 #### Håkon Eide

 Håkon Eide is a Norwegian Computer Scientist based in London.
-Håkon has a wide ranging development skill set and interests with expertise in Go & React frameworks.
-As the co-founder & CTO of Swipe.to Håkon developed cutting
+Håkon has a wide ranging development skill set and interests, with expertise in Go & React frameworks.
+As the co-founder & CTO of Swipe.to Håkon developed cutting edge back end IP to enable real-time engagement on a new kind of presentation framework.

 Learn more at → http://